windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 ## 4.7 File I/O

 Zotero provides a set of APIs for file I/O operations in `Zotero.File`.
-You can also use [IOUtils](https://firefox-source-docs.mozilla.org/dom/ioutils_migration.html) and [PathUtils](https://searchfox.org/mozilla-esr115/source/dom/chrome-webidl/PathUtils.webidl) for the operations that are not provided by `Zotero.File`.
+Plugins can also use [IOUtils](https://firefox-source-docs.mozilla.org/dom/ioutils_migration.html) and [PathUtils](https://searchfox.org/mozilla-esr115/source/dom/chrome-webidl/PathUtils.webidl) for the operations that are not provided by `Zotero.File`.

 ### 4.7.1 Reading file